duanzhuojun/duanzhuojun.github.io/README.md

 #### Implement your idea using Python.

-Feel free to ask for help if you have any questions.
+Before writing your code, discuss your ideas with TAs or professors.
+Don't hesitate to ask for help if you have any questions.

 ## References and resources